evidence-dev/labs/README.md

 npm run dev
 ```

-## Installing in an Evidence projects
+## Installing in an Evidence project

 Follow the instructions in the [Docs](https://docs.evidence.dev/plugins/installing-plugins) to add components from Evidence Labs into your project.